 The high cost of living in Finland is undeniable and can take expats from less developed parts of the world a while to get used to, but with better job prospects and decent salaries, expats will have greater purchasing power and more disposable income to afford all their wants and needs.

 - CON: High taxes

 One of the reasons for the high cost of living is the high rate of taxes.
 A sizeable portion of salaries goes to tax, and this can be a shock to new employees.
 This is the cost of universal access to healthcare and education as well as efficient public transport and other amenities, and most expats agree it’s worth it.

 Like other aspects of the culture, the workplace is egalitarian.
 There is no strict hierarchy implemented, and employees of various job titles can mix freely with others while offices are often open-plan and level.

 - CON: Difficult to enter the job market

 Being such a developed country, finding work in Finland can prove difficult.
 Many new arrivals already have a job in place, which can be beneficial.
 Otherwise, jobseekers must put themselves out there, network and connect with people, as well as try to learn some Finnish if their sector requires it.
 Luckily, expats can access support services from the Finnish government to help them find a job.

 + PRO: Helsinki is walkable

-A pro of moving to Finland’s capital city is how easy it is to walk around.
-It is a pedestrianised city, encouraging a cleaner, unpolluted environment, and its level landscape makes walking less tiring.
-Park-and-Ride facilities are also available, encouraging drivers to park their cars before entering the city centre and then continuing their commute either by walking or taking public transport.
+An upside of moving to Finland’s capital city is how easy it is to walk around.
+It is a pedestrianised city, encouraging a cleaner unpolluted environment, and its level landscape makes walking doable.
+Park-and-Ride facilities are also available, encouraging drivers to park their cars before entering the city centre to continue their commute either on foot or on public transport.